 What is Magento HHVM and how does it work?

 HipHop Virtual Machine (HHMV) is an open-source virtual machine your developers can install for running PHP5 or Hack.
-Though a few years ago there was hype – PHP7 vs. HHMV, the latest is designed then supported by Facebook and is already in demand due to its better showings in comparison with PHP5.
-The machine was created to reduce server resources and deliver faster results.
-Thus, using JIT (Just In Time) it transforms PHP into machine code on the fly.
+A few years ago, HHMV was even considered to be a contender to replace PHP7, since the former was designed and supported by Facebook to reduce server resources and deliver faster results.
+Using JIT (Just In Time), HHVM transforms PHP into machine code on the fly.

 A word on HHMV vs. PHP7

 - Constant updates from Facebook;